 Early Origins of the Hartgrove family

 The first record of the family was Geoffrey de Haregrave who was listed in the Pipe Rolls of Derbyshire in 1188.
 A few years later, in the Hundredorum Rolls of 1273, John de Haregrave was listed as holding lands in Buckinghamshire at that time.

 Later again, in East Cheshire in 1296, two records were found: William de Haregreve; and Richard de Haregreve.
 "The Hargreaves of Lancashire probably spring from Hargrave, Cheshire."

-Reaney, P.H and R.M.
-Wilson, A Dictionary of English Surnames.
-London: Routledge, 1991.
-Print.
-(ISBN 0-415-05737-X) This latter source notes that Hargreave Hall was located in Cheshire, but we can find no record of it today.
+The Subsidy Rolls of Lancashire listed Henry de Hargreve in 1332.
+This latter source notes that Hargreave Hall was located in Cheshire, but we can find no record of it today.

 Early History of the Hartgrove family

 This web page shows only a small excerpt of our Hartgrove research.
 Another 91 words (6 lines of text) covering the years 1286, 1332, 1486, 1499, 1541, 1529, 1690, 1741 and 1739 are included under the topic Early Hartgrove History in all our PDF Extended History products and printed products wherever possible.

 Hartgrove Spelling Variations